swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

   The latter makes one tuple, `(T1, ..., Tn, Int)`.
   Other code can come between `repeat` and `each` --- both of those are different from `repeat (Int, each T)`

+- Tripping hazard:
+  You can call methods on the repeated values, as in `repeat (each x).doSomething` --- and the grouping parentheses are required there --- but you can't include operators like `repeat (1 + each x)` as part of the pack expansion.

 - You can expand a parameter pack's values only inside a tuple or a function call.